-Reconstruction of the anterior cruciate ligament (ACL) is a surgery designed to restore knee movement and strength after your ligament has been torn.
-The torn ligament must be removed and replaced with another ligament from your body or with tissue from a cadaver.
+Reconstruction of the anterior cruciate ligament (ACL) is a surgery designed to restore knee stability and strength after the ligament has been torn.
+The remnants of the torn ligament must be removed and replaced with another ligament from your body or with tissue from a cadaver.

-The knee is a hinge joint where the femur (thighbone) meets the tibia (shinbone).
-This important joint is held together by four ligaments (fibrous tissues) that connect the bones to one another:
+The knee is a hinge joint where the femur, or thighbone, meets the tibia, or shinbone.
+This important joint is held together by these four ligaments, which connect bones to one another:

 - anterior cruciate ligament (ACL)